WrylyRiley/dotfiles/README.md

 - Updates git config
 - Adds shortcuts I use to the dock
 - Sets a LOT of system preferences with `defaults`
-- Installs global node modules and fnm
+- Installs global node modules and asdf
 - Installs zsh config

 ### What it needs